 Digital natives (Millennials and Generation Z ) – roughly everyone born between 1980 and now – have grown up with smartphones, social media, web shops, and increasingly, interactive, immersive experiences.

 Their desires and demands to a great extent determine how brands should present themselves, as this group is by far the largest consumer group, in both numbers and spending power.

 Today, the individual customer is already the boss.
 Their satisfaction and optimal gratification is worth a lot, and will only be worth more by 2030.
 This development has great consequences for the design of transport, logistics, and retail.

 Customer experience in 2030: The most important features

-E-shopping will be as normal in 2030 as a fried egg on a Sunday morning.
-This doesn’t mean that physical stores will have lost their value, but they will look very different than what we are used to in 2018.
-The traditional department stores will largely have been replaced by ‘retail spaces’ which will often be located outdoor.
+This doesn’t mean that physical stores will have lost their value, but they’ll look very different than what we are used to right now, as this post is written.
+The traditional department stores will largely have been replaced by “retail spaces,” which will often be located outdoor.

 Industrial 3D printers, sold in the shop

 Consumers want to buy what they want, where they want, and when they want.
 The risks of keeping stock will have further increased in 2030.
 The answer?
 Industrial 3D printers produce ‘on demand’ products.
 These printers will not be located at industrial sites, but can simply be found in the shop.
 The customer stands around and watches, and immediately takes his fully ‘customized’ product home with him.